Rollczi/LiteCommands-IntelliJPlugin/README.md

 With 🔌 LiteCommands plugin, you can easily develop your commands within the IntelliJ IDEA environment.
 The plugin provides annotations inspections, ~~tools for creating new command classes~~, ~~syntax highlighting~~, ~~code completion~~, and other useful features to make your development experience smoother and more efficient.

+## Features

+- [x] Annotation inspections to easily identify and fix errors in your command code
+- [x] Quick fixes for common issues with LiteCommands code
+- [ ] Code completion for LiteCommands annotations and methods
+- [ ] Syntax highlighting to make your code easier to read and understand
+- [ ] Tools for creating new command classes and generating command method templates

 ## Installation

 To install 🔌 LiteCommands plugin, follow these steps: